Assyrian volunteers: Engagements

 Over the summer of 1915 the Assyrians successfully held off the far larger Ottoman army, Kurdish militia and tribal forces fighting with the Ottomans.
 The Ottomans, unable to break the Assyrians, then brought in heavy artillery and ammunition that, together with an overwhelming advantage in numbers and supplies, eventually overwhelmed the lightly armed and outnumbered Assyrians.
 The Russian Army Corps had promised reinforcements, which came too late.
 Assyrians defended themselves against tremendous odds and conducted an orderly retreat.
 Despite the extreme situation, they managed to bring all of their women and flocks and herds safely to Persia.
 Survivors of fighting age joined the Assyrians of northwest Persia, northern Iraq and northeast Syria, including those from Salamas and Urmia to form an Assyrian army, and had a real prospect of fighting with the Russians to evict the Ottoman forces from Persia, and historic Assyria.

 Agha Petros

 Under the command of Agha Petros, the Assyrians had quite a few successful engagements over the Ottoman forces.
 Most notably at Suldouze where Petros’ 1,500 horsemen overcame the forces of Kheiri Bey's (8,000 men).
-Petros also defeated the Ottomans in a major engagement at Sauj Bulak and drove them back to Rowanduz.
+Petros also defeated the Ottomans in a major engagement at Sawcubilax and drove them back to Rawandiz.